Today’s Burn Status

 Burning Yard Debris and Warm Weather Fires

-Backyard burning is NEVER permitted inside the DEQ Burn Ban Boundary.
+Backyard burning is NEVER permitted inside the Burn Ban Boundary.
 The Burn Ban Boundary includes parts of Multnomah, Clackamas, and Washington County.
-The Department of Environmental Quality (DEQ) regulates outdoor/backyard burning.
+The Department of Environmental Quality (DEQ) regulates outdoor/open burning (see DEQ's definitions of burning).
 For the areas outside of the burn boundary, cities and local fire districts have their own restrictions on open burning.

 Information on outdoor burn status outside of the burn ban area in Multnomah County: